davidfowl/DocsStaging/Pipelines.md

 // These code samples will result in data loss, hangs, security issues and should **NOT** be copied.
 They exists solely for illustration of the gotchas mentioned above.
 ```

 Here's another piece of code with the same problem.
-It's checking for a non-empty buffer before checking `ReadResult.IsCompleted`, but since it's in an `else if`, it'll loop forever if there's never a complete message in the buffer.
+It's checking for a non-empty buffer before checking `ReadResult.IsCompleted`, but since it's in an `else if`, it will loop forever if there's never a complete message in the buffer.

 ```C#
 // These code samples will result in data loss, hangs, security issues and should **NOT** be copied.
 They exists solely for illustration of the gotchas mentioned above.